 For three days in October, assessors from WILEAG were on-site at the Mount Pleasant Police Department examining the department’s policy and procedure, management, operation, and support service.

 On November 11, 2022 the Wisconsin Law Enforcement Accreditation Group granted the Mount Pleasant Police Department full accreditation status.
 The accreditation lasts three years, after which time the department is then subject to the re-accreditation process.

-First one might ask, why is it important to achieve accreditation form WILEAG?
-This is a rigorous agency accreditation program specifically tailored to the needs and capacities of Wisconsin law enforcement agencies since 1996 and has shown continuous growth in membership.
-Think about it, colleges, nursing homes, hospitals, among others, have all had accreditation programs for years.
-This accreditation is a process whereby a law enforcement agency is evaluated on the existence of and its compliance with a prescribed set of over 250 standards.
-Agencies statewide that have achieved WILEAG Accreditation status are the best of the best – only approximately 44 agencies out of over 525 law enforcement agencies in Wisconsin have attained accreditation.
+The department began working to achieve accreditation in early 2021.
+This is a rigorous agency accreditation program specifically tailored to the needs and capacities of law enforcement agencies since 1996 and has shown continuous growth in membership.
+Achieving accreditation status is a process whereby a law enforcement agency is evaluated on the existence of and its compliance with a prescribed set of over 250 standards.
+There are only 50 or so agencies out of nearly 525 statewide that have attained WILEAG accreditation.

 - A well-deserved sense of professionalism and pride by the agency, the agency’s personnel and the community they serve.